-Renting a car with a debit card can be a tricky business.
-You can do it, but if you don’t know some of the potential pitfalls you might just find yourself having to find alternative transportation when you get to your travel destination.
+Renting a car without a credit card can be a tricky business.
+You can rent a car with a debit card, but if you don’t know some of the potential pitfalls you might just find yourself having to find alternative transportation when you get to your travel destination.

 After watching just that happen to a family ahead of me in line at a rental car agency, I thought I should write a post and warn my fellow travelers.